Behind the camera: Stan Stearns

 Final Resting Place

 The funeral procession of a long line of black limousines to Arlington cemetery took over an hour to arrive.
 At 3:34p.m.
 JFK’s body was laid to rest.
 After the burial service, the widow Kennedy lit the eternal flame over his grave that has burnt continuously to this day.
-She had gotten the idea of a symbolic flame from the memorial to the Unknown Soldier at the Arc de Triompe in Paris.
-On Dec 4, Patrick Bouvier Kennedy who had died shortly after birth on Aug 9, 1963 and his stillborn sister, Arabella, were reinterred alongside their father.
-At 64 on May 19, 1994, Jacqueline Bouvier Kennedy Onassis the women who had gained so much respect for her strength during those four days in November died due to complications from lymphoma.
+She had gotten the idea of a symbolic flame from the memorial to the Unknown Soldier at the Arc de Triomphe in Paris.
+On Dec 4, Patrick Bouvier Kennedy who had died shortly after birth on Aug 9, 1963, and his stillborn sister, Arabella, were reinterred alongside their father.
+At 64 on May 19, 1994, Jacqueline Bouvier Kennedy Onassis the woman who had gained so much respect for her strength during those four days in November died due to complications from lymphoma.
 On May 23 she was buried underneath the eternal flame, beside her husband.

 AP Images handles the copyright for this image.